Frequently Asked Questions

 Can horses be previewed before Pick A Colt Day?

-In addition to our online catalog, participants attending the sale in person have an opportunity to view the horses before the sale starts.
+In addition to our online catalog, participants attending the sale in person have an opportunity to view the horses that morning just prior to the start of the sale.
 We do not however allow horses to be pre-picked before the sale in order to keep it fair for the people traveling long distances.

 Printed catalogs are available at the sale but if you wish to have a catalog with pictures we suggest that you print out the online catalog and bring it with you.